Have you ever had a client who pays for a session with you . . . but never actually schedules it?

 They’ve already paid for it, but they can’t pin down a date or maybe they ghost you entirely.
 You don’t want that session just hanging over your head forever!

-That’s why Paperbell allows you to set automation expiration dates on your packages, so clients have a certain window before their appointments expire.
+That’s why Paperbell allows you to set automatic expiration dates on your packages, so clients have a specific window in which to schedule appointments.

 How To Set Your Appointment Expiration Window